rainmanh/jumpscale_core8/docs/GettingStarted/Installation/JS8.md

 `js8 init` will:

-- Aautomatically install all packets required to run AYS File System, including
+- Automatically install all packets required to run AYS File System, including

   - FUSE
   - tmux, or another startup manager if you specify that explicitelly since tmux is the default